Barcelona Principles: Barcelona Principles 3.0

 As public relations and communication practices have evolved, so too has the approach to measuring and evaluating the sector's performance.
 In 2020, the International Association for Measurement and Evaluation of Communication (AMEC) organised a committee of industry experts to review, update and evolve the Barcelona Principles.
-The committee, led by Dr David Rockland, sought to adapt the principles to "sharpen the communications industry’s focus on inclusion, impact, and integrity."
-Barcelona Principles 3.0, which were launch at AMEC's 2020 Virtual Summit, acknowledges that common practices in 2010 – even 2015 – may now be outdated.
+The committee, led by Dr David Rockland, sought to adapt the principles to "sharpen the communications industry's focus on inclusion, impact, and integrity."
+Barcelona Principles 3.0, which were launched at AMEC's 2020 Virtual Summit, acknowledges that common practices in 2010 – even 2015 – may now be outdated.
 Furthermore, the updated Principles have broadened its relevance to a wider and more diverse range of organizations and roles to reflect that measurement and evaluation best practice is equally essential in government communications, charities, NGOs, and other non-commercial entities.

 As such, the Principles now reflect a broader standard of measurement, focused heavily on measuring what matters to drive continuous improvement within an organization rather than solely attempting to prove the value of public relations and communications.
 And, with social and digital measurement now a table-stake in the sector, the Principles reflect a more holistic approach that standardizes measurement across all channels, with an eye toward allowing choice in where to invest in public relations and communications to drive optimal organizational performance.